vizzuhq/ipyvizzu/docs/examples/environments/panel.md

 # Panel

+ipyvizzu is partially supported in Panel.
-You can use ipyvizzu in Panel with the following restrictions:
+You can use it with the following restrictions:

 | Function                                                                                   | Supported          |
 | ------------------------------------------------------------------------------------------ | ------------------ |